getdnsapi/getdns-python-bindings/doc/index.rst

 * "userarg" currently only accepts a string.
 This will be changed in a future release, to take arbitrary data types

-* the "dns_transport" attribute is settable and readable but has no effect, as the underlying library does not currently support TCP